tmtxt/tmtxt.github.com/_posts/2013-03-10-ecb-emacs-code-browser.md

 * a history of recently visited files,
 * the Speedbar and
-* output from compilation (the "*compilation*" window) and other modes like help, grep etc. or whatever a user defines to be displayed in this window.
+* output from compilation (the "*compilation*" window) and other modes like help, grep, etc. or whatever the user defines to be displayed in that window.

 For more information, please visit [ECB Homepage](http://ecb.sourceforge.net/).